cinch-labs/dbt_100/README.md

 ### Deploy your first models

 By default, the dbt project comes with two example models.
-To deploy these models in your project, execute the following command from you prokect directory:
+To deploy these models in your project, execute the following command from you project directory:

 ```
 ├── models